 Address: Room 442, Robson Hall, 224 Dysart Rd., University of Manitoba, Winnipeg, Manitoba, R3T 2N2.
 Fax: 204-474-7580

 Prof. Karen Busby‘s research interests include laws connected to sex, sexuality, violence and the human right to safe drinking water.
 Her current research is on human rights laws affecting lesbian, gay, bi-sexual and trans-identified (LGBT) people; sexual violence; surrogacy; religious freedom; and child protection.
 She is a co-investigator on three projects funded by the Social Sciences and Humanities Research Council of Canada: A multi-sector partnership to investigate and develop policy and practice models to dismantle rape culture at universities (Partnership Grant, $2.5 million); Surrogates’ Voices: Exploring Surrogates’ Experiences and Insights (Insight Grant, $260,000, 2019-2024) and Impervious to Change: A Mixed Methods Analysis of Criminal Sexual Assault Attrition Rates (Insight Grant, $270,000, 2019-2024).
-She was the principal investigator on a $200,000 partnership development grant on the right to clean water in First Nations.
+She was the principal investigator on a $200,000 SSHRC partnership development grant on the right to clean water in First Nations.
 Achieving Fairness: A Guidebook to Campus Sexual Violence Policies by Busby and co-author Joanna Birenbaum will be published in 2020.

 She was an active participant in litigation and law reform efforts on sexual assault, recognition of same-sex relationships, bawdy houses/indecency, age of consent and gender identity.
 Prof. Busby appeared as counsel in the Supreme Court of Canada in the Little Sisters case about the discriminatory treatment of LGBT bookstores by Canada Customs.
 She teaches constitutional law, administrative law, gender and the law, and a multi-disciplinary graduate-level seminar course on a current human rights topic.